-The ACA Montessori program is a special combination of Islamic Principals and the Montessori Method of teaching.
+The ACA Early Childhood program is a special combination of Islamic Principals and the Early Childhood Method of teaching.
 Each child receives individual attention.
 Unlike traditional classrooms, your child is not limited by the level of other students in the room.
 No matter which classroom your child is in, they will be taught at the highest level that they can achieve.
 We believe all children are special, and we strive to ensure all children’s needs are met.
 We always have the best interest of the child in mind in everything we do.

-The Montessori department at ACA works as a team.
+The Early Childhood department at ACA works as a team.
 Teachers collaborate to ensure all children are receiving the best care, and the highest level of education possible.
-The Montessori ranges from daycare ( 1 year old and walking) to kindergarten children up to six years old.
+The Early Childhood ranges from daycare (1-year-old and walking) to Transitional Kindergarten children.

-Beginning at an early age, Montessori students develop order, coordination, concentration, and independence.
+Beginning at an early age, Early Childhood students develop order, coordination, concentration, and independence.
 Classroom design, materials, and daily routines support the individual’s emerging “self-regulation” (ability to educate one’s self, and to think about what one is learning), toddlers through adolescents.

 Students are part of a close, caring community.
 The multi-age classroom—typically spanning 3 years—re-creates a family structure.
 Older students enjoy stature as mentors and role models; younger children feel supported and gain confidence about the challenges ahead.
 Teachers model respect, loving kindness, and a belief in peaceful conflict resolution.

-Montessori students enjoy freedom within limits.
+Early Childhood students enjoy freedom within limits.
 Working within parameters set by their teachers, students are active participants in deciding what their focus of learning will be.
-Montessorians understand that internal satisfaction drives the child’s curiosity and interest and results in joyous learning that is sustainable over a lifetime.
+We understand that internal satisfaction drives the child’s curiosity and interest and results in joyous learning that is sustainable over a lifetime.

 Students are supported in becoming active seekers of knowledge.
 Teachers provide environments where students have the freedom and the tools to pursue answers to their own questions.

-Self-correction and self-assessment are an integral part of the Montessori classroom approach.
+Self-correction and self-assessment are an integral part of the Early Childhood classroom approach.
 As they mature, students learn to look critically at their work, and become adept at recognizing, correcting, and learning from their errors.

 Quality First Program